Sushi: Etiquette

 Unlike sashimi, which is almost always eaten with chopsticks, nigirizushi is traditionally eaten with the fingers, even in formal settings.
-Although it is commonly served on a small platter with a side dish for dipping, sushi can also be served in a bento, a box with small compartments that hold the various dishes of the meal.
+Although sushi is commonly served on a small platter with a side dish for dipping, sushi can also be served in a bento, a box with small compartments that hold the various dishes of the meal.

-Soy sauce is the usual condiment, and sushi is normally served with a small sauce dish or a compartment in the bento.
-Traditional etiquette suggests that the sushi is turned over so that only the topping is dipped to flavor it; the rice—which has already been seasoned with rice wine vinegar, sugar, salt, mirin, and kombu—would otherwise absorb too much soy sauce and would fall apart.
+Soy sauce is the usual condiment, and sushi is normally served with a small sauce dish or with soy sauce in a separate bento compartment.
+Traditional etiquette suggests that the sushi be turned over so that only the topping is dipped for flavor; the rice—which has already been seasoned with rice wine vinegar, sugar, salt, mirin, and kombu—would otherwise absorb too much soy sauce and would fall apart.

-Traditionally, the sushi chef will add an appropriate amount of wasabi to the sushi while preparing it, and the diner should not add more.
-However, today, wasabi is more a matter of personal taste, and even restaurants in Japan may serve wasabi on the side for customers to use at their discretion, even when there is wasabi already in the dish.
+Traditionally, the sushi chef adds an appropriate amount of wasabi to the sushi while preparing it, and the diner should not add more.
+Today, wasabi is more a matter of personal taste, and even restaurants in Japan may serve wasabi on the side for customers to use at their discretion, even when wasabi has already been added to the dish.